ParkAlot

 User Flow

 The flow represents the app’s primary scenario, highlighting how it supports drivers who needs to find nearby parking.
+The main flow consists of seven screens including the registration process, and five screens when the registration process is excluded.

 User Survey